 It is University policy to provide equal opportunities in both education and employment for all people regardless of factors that are irrelevant to their abilities, thereby deriving benefit from the overall pool of talent that exists in New Zealand society and contributing to its enrichment.

-The Faculty is also committed to a policy of selection and appointment on the basis of merit.
+The School is also committed to a policy of selection and appointment on the basis of merit.
 The interpretation of merit is comprehensive, and includes a diverse range of areas of experience and personal qualities as well as formal qualifications.